fbpx

 Creative Artifact

-Students explore and attempt different approaches or strategies for consuming the news.
-They will then reflect on the efficacy or impacts of these strategies via a collection of reels (similar to a vlog) or photojournal entries.
-Each reel / entry will focus on a different news consumption strategy.
+Students explore and attempt different approaches for news consumption, reflecting on the efficacy and impact of these strategies via a collection of reels or photojournal entries.

 Written Commentary